Publishing on crates.io

 If a team name is given to

---add, that team becomes a “team” owner, with
+--add, that team is invited as a “team” owner, with

 restricted right to the crate.
 While they have permission to publish or yank